J-R77-stack/sustainable_ecommerce/README.md

  # Credits

- * Code Institutes two walk through Django projects were used as a base to build my own project.
+ * Code Institutes walk through Django projects were used as a base to build my own project.

- * The Checkout app and bag app logic was taken from the Botique Ado Walkthrough project by [Code Instistute](https://codeinstitute.net/) [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
+ * The Checkout app and bag app logic was taken from the Boutique Ado walkthrough project by [Code Instistute](https://codeinstitute.net/) [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/)

  * [Official Django Documentation](https://docs.djangoproject.com/en/3.2/) was researched for syntax, code expressions, code functionalities.